-We currently have nine oversized classrooms filled with educational materials and toys.
+We currently have seven oversized classrooms filled with educational materials and toys.
 Children are grouped primarily by developmental stages and age groups in each classroom.
 We often have up to a 2-year age-range in each classroom.

 Little Dippers: 2-12 Months

 Our state-of-the-art infant room enrolls up to eight babies from ages 2-12 months.
 Two teachers nurture and stimulate these precious infants with beautiful playscapes and early learning activities.
 Colorful toys and soft elements permeate this wonderful environment.

 There are two separate playscapes for both mobile and non-mobile infants so that our littlest ones are protected from their older, more active classmates.
 Blues and greens are the primary colors that soothe your infants and create a calm, relaxing atmosphere.
 You will be thrilled with the level of care and attention your baby will receive in this very special place for infants.

 The Sparkles classroom meets the needs of our youngest group of toddlers.
 There will be a maximum of 14 children in the group, with 2-3 teachers.
 The ratio of teachers to children will range from 1-4 up to 1-5.
 These toddlers are learning to walk efficiently, drink from cups, sit at a table with their friends, and participate in fun individual and group music and art lessons.
 Children will be learning to verbalize their feelings and begin to develop basic speaking skills.
 This warm, nurturing environment will both comfort and stimulate your young toddler.

 The Twinkles is our classroom for our older toddlers ranging from 21 months – 33 months in age.
 There will be 12-14 children in the group, with two teachers.
 They will be learning basic social skills as they develop appropriate language to express themselves.
 They need plenty of room to move and express their newfound determination to take control of their lives.
 Children in this group will be learning toileting skills necessary to move into the preschool program.